AthinaDavari/Lab_Assignments_Applied_Engineering/README.md

 Athens University of Economics and Business

 ### Description
-Create and generate an simple line chart with a txt dataset.
+Create and generate a histogram with a txt dataset.

 ## Menu
 - [Getting Started](#getting-started)